Just because your team members can’t travel nearly as much this year doesn’t mean it can’t help your bottom line in other ways.

 Boost your marketing

-The time to break into a new might just be right now.
+The time to break into a new marketing channel might just be right now.
 With the crisis keeping many people where they are, they will be using their devices and computers more often in order to stay connected with family, friends, coworkers and clients.
 Use that to your advantage by allocating unspent travel funds to the marketing department.
 Task them to spend those funds getting your products and services in front of new prospects through as many digital channels as possible.

 Related: 9 Ways to Support Your Local Economy During a Crisis